-Chapter Thirteen: On the heights of Mount Chimborazo
+Chapter Twelve: On the heights of Mount Chimborazo

 The Doctor Examined, or Why William Thornton Did Not Design the Octagon House or the Capitol